apache/commons-jexl/README.md

 + Variable argument lambdas can be defined by using `...` syntax after the last lambda argument

++ Lambdas support basic java8 `@FunctionalInterface` interface implementations, so it is possible to pass lambdas as arguments

 + Local variables can be declared using java primitive type `int i = 0`

 + Local variables can be declared final `final var i = 0`